hongshuochen/2021Spring_TrojanMap/README.md

    1. [3-opt](http://cs.indstate.edu/~zeeshan/aman.pdf): 10 points.
    2. [Genetic algorithm](https://www.geeksforgeeks.org/traveling-salesman-problem-using-genetic-algorithm/) implementation for Travelling Trojan: 10 points
    3. Using dynamic and animated UI using ncurses: 10 points
-      - An example of ncurses
-      - uncomment line4 of main.cc
+      - For an example of ncurses uncomment line4 of main.cc
-      - Please develope your own one
+      - Please develope your own UI.